-KOFUP currently supports eight projects in Kenya.
+KOFUP currently supports nine projects in Kenya.
 We would like to thank everyone who contributes.
 Without doubt you have helped, and are helping, to change lives and give hope.

 Ujuang'a is in Asembo, a subsistence farming community close to the northern shore of the Winam Gulf in Lake Victoria.
 In 2001 KOFUP began a partnership with the bishop of a local church to support the meagre resources of the local efforts on behalf of orphaned children.
 The area is home to hundreds of orphans.

 IMPACT: KOFUP supports the Ujwang’a Orphans’ Programme with funds for school and college fees, nutrition support, health-care and training in child-care and micro-finance.
 The number of children in our Ujuang'a programme has grown steadily from 31 children in 2001 to more than 400 today.
 The number of orphans entering secondary school increases yearly.
 Several are currently studying at university.

 NEEDS: The area suffers from inconsistent rains and unpredictable harvests.
 There is virtually no opportunity for paid employment.
 Most people survive by farming small plots of land and by micro-business enterprises.
 With an increasing number of teenage orphans, there is a great need of vocational courses, as well as business and small-scale industry development training.
 With sufficient funds KOFUP could make an even greater difference to the hopes and aspirations of the young people of Ujwang’a.